About

 The scope of this course includes management of occupational exposures occurring in hospitals, clinics, laboratories, pharmacies, and community healthcare environments.
 It covers types of exposure, risk stratification, PEP drug regimens, timing and duration of therapy, baseline and follow-up testing, counseling, documentation, and reporting procedures in accordance with national and international recommendations.

-Course Objectives
+Course Objectives & Outcomes

 By the end of this course, learners will be able to: